ErenMlg/Eatzy/README.md

 <p align="center">
 I participated in the bootcamp program initiated by Techcareer Turkcell for Jetpack Compose.
   During this process, each student was tasked with creating a food delivery application.
-  The project primarily demonstrates the use of MVI, Coroutines, Flows, and related technologies.
+  The project primarily demonstrates the use of MVI combined with MVVM, Coroutines, Flows, Firebase, and related technologies.
 </p> <br>

 <p align="center">